SQream/sqream_docs/guides/third_party_tools/tableau.rst

 .. _connect_to_tableau:

 *************************
-Connecting to SQream Using Tableau
+Connect to SQream Using Tableau
 *************************

 You can use Tableau to connect to a SQream DB cluster.
 This tutorial is a guide that will show you how to connect to Tableau, as well as provide some guidelines and best practices for exploring data with Tableau and SQream DB.